-Questions or concerns about discrimination of students based on any of the reasons listed above should be directed to the superintendent of schools.
+Questions or concerns about discrimination of students based on any of the reasons listed above should be directed to Daniel Barton, Superintendent of Schools, Goodrich Independent School District, P. O. Box 789, Goodrich, TX, 77335, daniel.barton@goodrichisd.net, (936) 365-1100.